gocardless/gocardless-pro-ruby/README.md

 ## Contributing

-This client is auto-generated from Crank, a toolchain that we hope to soon open source.
-Issues should for now be reported on this repository. __Please do not modify the source code yourself, your changes will be overriden!__
+This client is auto-generated from Crank, a toolchain that we hope to open source soon.
+For now, issues should be reported on this repository. __Please do not modify the source code yourself, your changes will be overriden!__